Top 10 states where speeding is causing the most deaths

 7.68 speeding-related deaths per 100,000 residents

 South Carolina ranks as the deadliest state in the country when it comes to speeding-related fatalities.
-The most recent year of data shows that there were 381 deaths attributed to speeding, which represents a 25% increase since 2013.
+Data from 2016 shows that there were 381 deaths attributed to speeding, which represents a 25% increase since 2013.
 In fact, speeding-related fatalities in South Carolina haven't been as high since 2007.

 2. New Mexico